Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: Introduction

-Matching pairwise point clouds from different scans is a fundamental task in various computer vision applications, including point cloud registration\cite{huang2021comprehensive}, scene flow estimation\cite{shen2023self}, and localization\cite{zhang2014loam}.
-These applications often involve scenes with rigid transformations or non-rigid deformations, which require accurate correspondences between points.
+Matching point clouds captured from different scans is a fundamental task in many computer vision applications, including point cloud registration\cite{huang2021comprehensive}, scene flow estimation\cite{shen2023self}, and localization\cite{zhang2014loam}.
+These applications often involve rigid transformations or non-rigid deformations and therefore require accurate point correspondences.

-Learning-based methods\cite{qin2022geometric,li2022lepard,yew2022regtr,wu2023sgfeat, mei2023unsupervised} have made significant advancements in point cloud registration, with the use of backbones like KPConv\cite{thomas2019kpconv} to obtain subsampled super points and their associated features.
-These methods typically calculate an initial matching matrix between super points in the feature space.
-Outlier rejection techniques\cite{bai2021pointdsc,chen2022sc2} can be employed to improve inlier correspondences using specially designed networks\cite{qi2019deep,qin2023deep,jiang2023robust} or priors\cite{zhang20233dmac}.
-However, these methods usually use a one-shot prediction strategy for correspondences, leaving room for further improvement.
+Learning-based methods\cite{qin2022geometric,li2022lepard,yew2022regtr,wu2023sgfeat,mei2023unsupervised} have made remarkable progress in point cloud registration.
+Many of them employ backbone networks such as KPConv\cite{thomas2019kpconv} to obtain subsampled superpoints and their associated features.
+These methods typically construct an initial matching matrix in feature space.
+Outlier rejection modules\cite{bai2021pointdsc,chen2022sc2} can further improve the quality of candidate correspondences by leveraging specially designed networks\cite{qi2019deep,qin2023deep,jiang2023robust} or geometric priors\cite{zhang20233dmac}.
+Nevertheless, most of these methods still rely on one-shot correspondence prediction, leaving room for further improvement.

-Some recent works\cite{yu2023peal,li2022lepard, shen2023self,gu2022rcp} employ RAFT-like\cite{teed2020raft} iterative refinement in their frameworks, resulting in significant performance improvements.
-However, there is no explicit theoretical explanation for why these methods typically only iterate a few times to achieve the best result.
-The term 'best' means if they conduct more iterative times, the performance decreases again!
-Some approaches\cite{mei2023unsupervised,mei2021cotreg,wugraph} realize that utilizing traditional optimization methods can provide a more explicit explanation of the solution search process.
-However, due to the complex domain of solutions, the iterative optimization process may become trapped in suboptimal positions or be driven by non-feasible gradient directions.
-These methods do not learn the searching gradient through a feature backbone that is highly related to the dataset prior.
+Recent works\cite{yu2023peal,li2022lepard,shen2023self,gu2022rcp} have incorporated RAFT-like\cite{teed2020raft} iterative refinement and reported substantial performance gains.
+However, these methods do not provide an explicit theoretical explanation for why only a small number of refinement steps is usually beneficial.
+In practice, increasing the number of iterations often degrades performance.
+Some approaches\cite{mei2023unsupervised,mei2021cotreg,wugraph} attempt to introduce more explicit optimization procedures, but the search process may still become trapped in suboptimal solutions or be driven by infeasible gradient directions because the solution space is highly complex.
+Moreover, these methods do not explicitly learn the search gradient from data priors encoded by the feature backbone.